 In preparation for flooding, CCP has coordinated the construction of 300 elevated latrines in the vulnerable areas of Khulna and Satkhira.
 These latrines will help to reduce contamination after a flood and provide sanitation to communities which are commonly affected.

 Children’s books portraying disaster risk reduction measures with illustrations are designed and distributed at BRAC schools.
 The books aim to create awareness on disaster preparedness among the young population, who in turn, can pass it on to their parents and other members of their communities.

-Using a mobile and web application-based system called Integrated Collaboration and Rapid Emergency Support Services (iCRESS), DMCC is able to collect and disseminate real-time data for the populations at risk.
+Using a mobile and web application-based system called Integrated Collaboration and Rapid Emergency Support Services (iCRESS), CCP is able to collect and disseminate real-time data for the populations at risk.
 By communicating with the district BRAC representatives, warnings of severe weather patterns can be given to staff in advance, enabling communities to take appropriate precautions.

 BRAC started its journey through relief work among disaster-affected, rural poor.
 Continuing that legacy, the programme implements relief distribution during emergencies based on needs assessment.
 The programme prioritises on long-term, sustainable solutions that allow affected communities to be self-sufficient in managing hazards.
-In four districts (Gaibandha, Sirajgongj, Lalmonirhat and Kurigram), DMCC is using the platforms of polli shomaj, BRAC’s own village institutions led by women, to help set up disaster risk reduction funds with full autonomy so that communities can use it for disaster risk reduction activities.
+In four districts (Gaibandha, Sirajgongj, Lalmonirhat and Kurigram), CCP is using the platforms of polli shomaj, BRAC’s own village institutions led by women, to help set up disaster risk reduction funds with full autonomy so that communities can use it for disaster risk reduction activities.